GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

     Multiple event types can be provided.
 If not specified, then all event types are allowed.

+@PLUGIN@.allowedUrlPattern
+:    A regex that remote URLs in the plugin config must match.
+If multiple
+     patterns are provided, the remote URL must match at least one of them.
+     If not specified, then all remote URLs are allowed.

 @PLUGIN@.maxAllowedConnectionTimeout
 :   Maximum allowed value for the connection timeout.
 If a value greater than
     this is configured in the @PLUGIN@.config, this value will be chosen